Connectivity of soft random geometric graphs: Introduction

-These results have very different proofs for geometric graphs than they do for \ER graphs.
-In the present paper we prove results of this kind for a class of random graph models which generalises both $G(n,p)$ and $G(\X_n,r)$; we connect each pair of points of $\X_n$ with a probability which is a function $\phi$ of the distance (or more generally, the displacement) between them.
-The function $\phi$ is called the {\em connection function}, and we refer to the resulting graph as a `soft' random geometric graph.
+These results have very different proofs for geometric graphs than they do for {Erd\H{o}s--R\'enyi }graphs.
+In the present paper we prove results of this kind for a class of random graph models which generalizes both $G(n,p)$ and $G(\X_n,r)$; we connect each pair of points of $\X_n$ with a probability that is a function $\phi$ of the distance (or more generally, the displacement) between them.
+The function $\phi$ is called the \emph{connection function}, and we refer to the resulting graph as a \textit{soft} random geometric graph.\vadjust{\goodbreak}

-For $d=2$ we show that the second approximation in \eq{eqbasic} holds for soft random geometric graphs for large $n$, uniformly over connection functions which decay exponentially in some fixed positive power of distance, while the first approximation in \eq{eqbasic} holds uniformly over connection functions which are zero beyond a given distance, with distance measured on the characteristic length scale of the connection function.
-For general $d \geq 2$ we show that \eq{eqbasic} holds for a more restricted class of connection functions which amount to retaining each edge of $G(\X_n,r)$ with probability $p$, uniformly over $n$ and $p$.
-For this class of connection functions in $d=2$, we determine the limiting behaviour of $\Pr[G \in \K]$ for any sequence $(r_n,p_n)_{n \geq 1}$ such that there exists $\eps >0$ with $r_n = O( n^{-\eps})$.
+We show that the second approximation in (\ref{eqbasic}) holds for soft random geometric graphs for large $n$, uniformly over connection functions that decay exponentially in some fixed positive power of distance, while the first approximation in (\ref{eqbasic}) holds uniformly over connection functions that are zero beyond a given distance, with distance measured on the characteristic length scale of the connection function.
+For a more restricted class of connection functions, which amount to retaining each edge of $G(\X_n,r)$ with probability $p$ in $d=2$, we determine the limiting behavior of $\Pr[G \in\K]$ for any sequence $(r_n,p_n)_{n \geq1}$ such that there exists $\eps>0$ with $r_n = O( n^{-\eps})$.

-We also show for general $d$ that for any $(p_n)_{n \geq 1}$ with $p_n \gg (\log n)/n$, if we place the vertices of $G(n,p_n)$ at the points of $\X_n$, and add the edges in order of increasing Euclidean length, with high probability the threshold for connectivity equals the threshold for having no isolated vertices.
-This was previously known for $p_n \equiv 1$ \cite{kcon}.
+We also show for general $d$ that for any $(p_n)_{n \geq1}$ with $p_n \gg(\log n)/n$, if we place the vertices of $G(n,p_n)$ at the points of $\X_n$ and add the edges in order of increasing Euclidean length, with high probability the threshold for connectivity equals the threshold for having no isolated vertices.
+This was previously known for $p_n \equiv1$ \cite{kcon}.